NeST: Neuron Selective Tuning for LLM Safety

-In practice, clustering is applied directly to the raw activation vectors without additional normalization, preserving magnitude information that distinguishes consistently strong safety responses from weaker or more selective activations.
-To determine the number of clusters, we evaluate $k$-means solutions for

-where $k_{\max}$ is a user-defined upper bound, set to $k_{\max} = 2$ in our experiments for stability and parameter efficiency.
-For each candidate $k$, we compute the silhouette score

-where $a(i_j)$ is the mean Euclidean distance between neuron $i_j$ and other neurons in its assigned cluster, and $b(i_j)$ is the minimum mean distance between neuron $i_j$ and neurons in any other cluster.
+where $C_c$ is the set of neurons assigned to cluster $c$ and $\boldsymbol{\mu}_c$ is the corresponding centroid.

+The number of clusters controls the trade-off between expressiveness and parameter efficiency.
+A larger $k$ allows more specialized updates but introduces more trainable parameters, while a smaller $k$ enforces stronger sharing.
+We select $k$ based on the activation geometry.
+Specifically, we evaluate $k \in \{1,2,\dots,k_{\max}\}$, where $k_{\max}$ equals the number of neurons to be clustered.
+For $k\ge 2$, we compute the silhouette score:

-We select the clustering with the highest silhouette score, preferring smaller $k$ in the case of ties.
-If the best silhouette score falls below a fixed threshold $\gamma$ (set to $\gamma = 0.1$), or if clustering degenerates to a single effective cluster, we revert to a single-cluster assignment and treat all safety neurons in layer $\ell$ as a homogeneous group.
-The final clustering defines a mapping
+where $a(i_j)$ is the mean distance from neuron $i_j$ to other neurons in its assigned cluster, and $b(i_j)$ is the minimum mean distance from neuron $i_j$ to neurons in any other cluster.
+We choose the $k\ge 2$ with the highest silhouette score only if the score exceeds a threshold $\gamma$; otherwise, we use $k=1$ and treat the selected safety neurons in layer $\ell$ as a single group.
+The final clustering defines a mapping:

-which assigns each safety neuron to a cluster index $c_\ell(i)$ and is subsequently used to tie parameter updates across neurons with similar activation behavior during fine-tuning.